-The impact that social media has on business CRM processes has always been a big question amongst my peers.
+The impact that social media management has on business CRM processes has always been a big question amongst my peers.
 I have personally found that my Facebook, Twitter and Linkedin Mail inbox’s are as lucrative communication vehicles as my email inbox.
 Most of my new business deals have been secured through my blog or social media channels.
 On top of this my clients have continued to be interested in contacting me through social media channels rather than on email or telephone.

 The challenge for me here has been not missing any communication from clients.
 I am pretty good at getting back to everyone who contacts me, however I don’t check my Facebook account every 10mins for a new message (contrary to popular belief).

 Now I could put my Facebook, Twitter and Linkedin accounts on “push notifications’ to my iPhone but I have found this to be a rather ineffective way to live from a productivity point of view.
 I find that this made my communication methods stressful, and time consuming (more than they needed to be).

 The end result is a need for tools to help us manage our Social Media CRM.